 Several submitters suggested that specific targets for local authorities be included in the regional plan.
-One submitter suggested setting generic targets that all TAs must meet, and that these targets are given 'legal weight' through the Wellington RLTS and Regional Policy Statement so that TA compliance is mandatory.
-Another submitter suggested that it would be helpful to set subregional targets for walking (in consultation with the relevant TAs) to focus attention and set individual accountabilities for achieving regional targets.
+One submitter suggested setting generic targets that all territorial authorities must meet, and that these targets are given 'legal weight' through the Wellington RLTS and Regional Policy Statement so that territorial authority compliance is mandatory.
+Another submitter suggested that it would be helpful to set sub-regional targets for walking (in consultation with the relevant TAs) to focus attention and set individual accountabilities for achieving regional targets.